sirikon/MTProxy/README.md

 # MTProxy Docker Builds

-This is a fork of the official [TelegramMessenger/MTProxy](https://github.com/TelegramMessenger/MTProxy) that only adds Docker builds.
-Source files stay **untouched**, only changing compilation flags or environment variables if required for the Docker builds.
+This is a fork of the official [TelegramMessenger/MTProxy](https://github.com/TelegramMessenger/MTProxy) that only adds Docker builds and scripts for operating the proxy.
+Source files stay **untouched**, only changing compilation flags or environment variables if required for the build.

 Check the differences with the original repository [here](https://github.com/TelegramMessenger/MTProxy/compare/master..sirikon:master).

 Builds are automated on the `master` branch using GitHub Actions.

 Check the latest builds [here](https://github.com/sirikon/MTProxy/pkgs/container/mtproxy).

+> [!IMPORTANT]
+> A functioning MTProxy instance requires to have an up-to-date configuration file that is downloaded at start from Telegram servers.
+This file changes **regularly**, maybe multiple times per day, and MTProxy doesn't reload this file automatically.
+>
+> This means that you'll need to **regularly restart the container** to ensure that it keeps working smoothly over time.
+Maybe configure a cronjob to do that 😬.

 ## Usage